A Poison Tree: Themes

 The poem suggests that acting on anger reduces the need for vengeance, which may be connected to the British view of anger held following the start of the French Revolution.
-The revolutionary forces were commonly connected to the anger, with opposing sides arguing that the anger was either a motivating rationale or simply blinded an individual to reason.
+The revolutionary forces were commonly connected to anger, with opposing sides arguing that the anger was either a motivating rationale or simply blinded an individual to reason.
 Blake, like Coleridge, believed that anger needed to be expressed, but both were wary of the type of emotion that, rather than guide, was able to seize control.

 Poisoning appears in many of Blake's poems.
 The poisoner of "A Poison Tree" is similar to Blake's Jehovah, Urizen, Satan, and Newton.
-Through poisoning an individual, the victim ingests part of the poisoner, as food, through reading, or other actions, as an inversion on the Eucharist.
+Through poisoning an individual, the victim ingests part of the poisoner, as food, through reading, or other actions, as an inversion of the Eucharist.
 Through ingestion, the poisoned sense of reason of the poisoner is forced onto the poisoned.
-Thus, the death of the poisoned can be interpreted as a replacement of the poisoned's individuality.
+Thus, the death of the poisoned can be interpreted as a replacement for the poisoned's individuality.
 The world of the poem is one where dominance is key, and there is no reciprocal interaction between individuals because of a lack of trust.

 The poem, like others in Songs of Experience, reflects a uniquely Christian sense of alienation.
-As such, "A Poison Tree" appears to play-off the Christian idea of self-denial, and it is possible that Blake is relying on Emanuel Swedenborg's theme of piety concealing malice, which ultimately alienates the individual from their true identity and evil no longer appears to be evil.
+As such, "A Poison Tree" appears to play off the Christian idea of self-denial, and Blake may be relying on Emanuel Swedenborg's theme of piety concealing malice, which ultimately alienates the individual from their true identity and evil no longer appears to be evil.
 Blake's poem differs from Swedenborg's theory by containing an uncontrollable progression through actions that lead to the conclusion.
-The final murder is beyond the control of the narrator, and the poem reflects this by switching from past to the present tense.
-The poem's theme of duplicity and the inevitable conclusion is similar to the anonymous poem "There was a man of double deed."
+The final murder is beyond the control of the narrator, and the poem reflects this by switching from the past to the present tense.
+The poem's theme of duplicity and the inevitable conclusion is similar to the anonymous poem "There Was a man of Double Deed."

-The image of the tree appears in many of Blake's poems, and seems connected to his concept of the Fall of Man.
+The image of the tree appears in many of Blake's poems and seems connected to his concept of the Fall of Man.
 It is possible to read the narrator as a divine figure who uses the tree to seduce mankind into disgrace.
 This use of the fallen state can also be found in the poems "The Human Abstract" and "London" from the Songs of Experience series.
-The actual tree, described as a tree of "Mystery", appears again in "The Human Abstract" ,and both trees are grown within the mind.
+The actual tree, described as a tree of "Mystery", appears again in "The Human Abstract", and both trees are grown within the mind.